ppeble/emissary-ingress.dev/content/en/docs/2.5/topics/using/rewrites.md

 # Rewrites

-Once $productName$ uses a prefix to identify the service to which a given request should be passed, it can rewrite the URL before handing it off to the service.
+Once Emissary uses a prefix to identify the service to which a given request should be passed, it can rewrite the URL before handing it off to the service.

 There are two approaches for rewriting: `rewrite` for simpler scenarios and `regex_rewrite` for more advanced rewriting.

 **Please note that** only one of these two can be configured for a mapping **at the same time**.
-As a result $productName$ ignores `rewrite` when `regex_rewrite` is provided.
+As a result Emissary ignores `rewrite` when `regex_rewrite` is provided.

 ## `rewrite`